opchum/kanban-board/README.md

 ```
 Component for CardBase.vue is not working right now,
 so the 4 Card Section (Backlog, In Progress, Testing, Done) is hard-coded
+Used traditional CSS instead of SCSS/SASS due to some npm install error
 ```
 ## Upcoming Update
 ```